richard-hajek/environment-overseer/README.md

 ## Usage

 `overseer`: Start main daemon of the app
+`overseer -f`: Start main daemon of the app, but also forces the app to ignore reset requests
 `overseer -e <activity>`: Manually enables an activity
 `overseer -d <activity>`: Manually disables an activity
-`overseer -r`: Resets trackers for all activities
+`overseer -r`: Resets trackers for all activities (does nothing if daemon has `-f`)
 `overseer -l`: Prints currently active activities
 `overseer -p`: Prepares Overseer's file structure
 `overseer -t`: Notifies Overseer of an update (Forces a **t**ick to process)

 ## TODO

-[-] Publish scripts
+* [ ] Publish scripts

 ## Installation & Configuration